ST elevation myocardial infarction (STEMI) without ST elevations on 12-lead ECG

 - The terminal portion of the T-wave is not positive in right ventricular hypertrophy.

 - The ST-segment depressions have an upwards bulging ST segment in right ventricular hypertrophy, whereas the ST segment is usually horizontal or downwards bulging in ischemia.

 Right ventricular infarction

-The artery supplying the right ventricle is branched of proximally from the right coronary artery.
+The artery supplying the right ventricle is branched proximally from the right coronary artery.
 It follows that a proximal occlusion in the right coronary artery may cause right ventricular infarction.
-This is, however, uncommon and even more rare is an occlusion in the artery supplying the right ventricle.
+This is, however, uncommon and even rarer is an occlusion in the artery supplying the right ventricle.
 No standard lead in the 12-lead ECG is adequate to detect right ventricular ischemia.
-Leads V1–V2 may appear to be able to do so but these leads primarily record electrical activity of the interventricular septum.
+Leads V1–V2 may appear to be able to do so but these leads primarily record the electrical activity of the interventricular septum.
 Nevertheless, right ventricular infarction does occasionally cause ST segment elevation in lead V1 and occasionally V2.
 If ST-segment elevation is present in both leads, it must be higher in lead V1 for it to be consistent with right ventricular infarction.
 In order to capture the ST segment elevations over the right ventricle, one must use two additional leads, namely V3R and V4R.
-Occasionally the ST segment elevations will also be present in V5R and V6R (but elevation in these leads is not necessary for the diagnosis).
+Occasionally the ST segment elevations will also be present in V5R and V6R (but the elevation in these leads is not necessary for the diagnosis).
 Refer to Figure 3.

 Suspicion of right ventricular infarction should always arise when ST segment elevations are seen in lead V1.
-In the vast majority of cases there will also be ST segment elevations in leads II, III and aVF (i.e there is inferior infarction as well), because the right coronary artery supplies the inferior wall in 90% of all individuals.
+In the vast majority of cases, there will also be ST segment elevations in leads II, III and aVF (i.e there is inferior infarction as well), because the right coronary artery supplies the inferior wall in 90% of all individuals.